Configure

 ASKAsk the end user for a value.

-RUNExecute an Action, Handoff, linked Playbook, or Exit.
+RUNExecute an API tool, Handoff, linked Playbook, or Exit.

 IF/ELSEBranch the flow based on conditions.